georgerichmond/dog-pics/README.md

 1. Enter a dog breed name in the "Breed" text field.
 2. As you type, autocomplete suggestions will appear below the input field.
-3. Click on a suggestion or finish typing the breed name and click "Submit".
+3. Click on a suggestion or finish typing the breed name and click "Get Random Pic".
 4. A random image of the specified breed will be fetched from the Dog CEO API and displayed along with the breed name.

 ## Running Tests